koaning/human-learn/paper.md

 df = load_penguins()
 clf = InteractiveCharts(df, labels="species")

-# It's best to run this in a single cell.
+# It is best to run this in a single cell.
 clf.add_chart(x="bill_length_mm", y="bill_depth_mm")
 ```